 Christopher Webber is the maintenance manager at Ithaka and has been with the organization since October 2018.
 Christopher coordinates and facilitates all maintenance for the properties at Ithaka, including inspections of buildings and land, renovating older facilities, and maintaining properties.
 Christopher has worked in the maintenance industry for the last 20 years in many different fields.
 He has many achievements from replacing the water mainline for the southern side of the Air Force Academy, maintaining a botanical garden in Hawaii, and maintaining hundreds of properties in the Colorado Springs area.
 Christopher helps Ithaka Land Trust provide a safe and comfortable place to live and a hand up to people in need and smiles while doing it.
 He has been trained in many skills from electrical installation, concrete, carpentry, and plumbing.
 His dedication to helping people while providing excellent craftsmanship is what he takes pride in most.
 During his off time Christopher loves to spend time in the outdoors exploring and learning about new skills he can harness to further his education.
 He is an avid fisherman who enjoys stream fishing in the mountains to deep sea fishing oceans around the United States.
 He also enjoys camping, hiking, and four wheeling in his custom jeep rock crawler.

-Taylor Scott is the Americorps Vista at Ithaka and has been with the orgnization since January 2019.
-She is tasked with capacity building at Ithaka for 2019.
-Her responsibilities include resource development and community outreach, which entails grant writing, donor relations, social media marketing, developing a volunteer program, and volunteer recruitment.
-Taylor is originally from Chicago and recently graduated with a BA in Criminology and Psychology from the University of Denver.
-If you would like to contact Taylor, you can email her at firstname.lastname@example.org or call (719) 578-1629.
+Taylor Scott is our Resource Development Specialist and has been with the organization since January 2019.
+Her responsibilities include resource development, volunteer management, grant writing, event management, and donor relations.
+Taylor is originally from Chicago, graduated with a BA in Criminology and Psychology from the University of Denver, and has a cat named Luci.
+If you would like to contact Taylor, you can email her at email@example.com or call (719) 578-1629.

 Emily Newhouse is the Community Coordinator at Ithaka and has been with the organization since September 2019.
 Emily is excited to be a part of Ithaka’s mission and the impact they are making in Colorado Springs.
 Her three years as an educator cultivated a passion for connecting to the community and building relationships.
 Emily is originally from Michigan where she graduated from Calvin College, and outside of work spends as much time in nature as she can.
 If you would like to contact Emily, you can email her at firstname.lastname@example.org or call (719) 578-1629.